What to bring?

 If you undergo day surgery, you will need someone to take you home after your surgery and you should not drive or work until at least the following day.
 Dr Doudle will advise restrictions for other procedures.

 Patients taking anticoagulant medications (eg ASPIRIN, WARFARIN, PRADAXA, XARELTO, ELIQUIS, PLAVIX) may need to stop these prior to surgery.
-Also diabetic (INSULIN), arthritis and iron mediations may also need to be ceased.
+Also diabetic (INSULIN, FORXIGA, MEDFORMIN, JARDIANCE), arthritis and iron medications may also need to be ceased.
+Fish Oil tablets need to be stopped.
 Instructions will be provided and may vary with individual circumstances.